NathanSkene/NathanSkeneNetlift.github.io/content/author/kristina/_index.md

   { name = "Imperial College", url = "https://www.imperial.ac.uk/dementia-research-institute/" }]

 # Short bio (displayed in user profile at end of posts)
-bio = "Visiting on the ERASMUS programme from the Vrije University of Amsterdam"
+bio = "Visiting on the Erasmus programme from the Vrije University of Amsterdam"

 # Enter email to display Gravatar (if Gravatar enabled in Config)
 email = ""